tomas-ravalli/fcb-smart-booking/README.md

 | Domain Experts | 65% |
 | **Machine Learning Model** | **85%** |

-[cite_start]*Table: Comparison of prediction accuracy across different methods.* [cite: 1052]
+*Table: Comparison of prediction accuracy across different methods.*

-The model's **85% accuracy** was deemed highly successful, providing a strong statistical foundation for the business to act on the forecasts with confidence. [cite_start]The model was also interpreted using **SHAP values** to ensure the relationships it learned were logical and explainable to stakeholders. [cite: 993]
+The model's **85% accuracy** was deemed highly successful, providing a strong statistical foundation for the business to act on the forecasts with confidence.
+The model was also interpreted using **SHAP values** to ensure the relationships it learned were logical and explainable to stakeholders.

 </details>